-The Sailing Club of Washington is dedicated to maintaining a well equipped safe fleet of 6 Flying Scots and 3 Cruisers: (2)-Catalina-25s and a Catalina 250.
+The Sailing Club of Washington is dedicated to maintaining a well equipped safe fleet of 6 Flying Scots and 3 Cruisers (Catalina-25 and two Catalina 250) vessels.

 The Club is a hands-on organization in every aspect from decision making to implementation relying on members to collectively make maintenance decisions and on volunteer maintenance teams to implement those decisions on behalf of the entire membership.